KonchakivskyiDanylo/PythonForDs/README.md

   }
   ```

-I reccommend you to use postman https://www.postman.com/downloads/
+Recommend you to use postman https://www.postman.com/downloads/

-To use it create postman collection -> add_request and follow text above and click send to get response
+To use it, create postman collection -> add_request -> use text above and click send to get response

 ### 4. Weather Forecast Aggregator (`weather_forecast.py`)

 - Retrieves weather data for Ukrainian oblasts
-- Return forecast data
+- Return forecast data for every Ukrainian oblast for the next 24 hours

 **Usage**:

 ```bash
 python weather_forecast.py
 ```

 But make sure get_weather.py is running right now

 ### 5. Alerts (`alerts.py`)

-- Flask-based service for getting active alerts in Ukrainian oblasts
+- Flask-based service for getting active alerts in Ukraine
-- Uses devs alerts in ua and their python library
+- Uses devs_alerts_in_ua and their python library

 - Requires `.env` file with `API_TOKEN` and `ALERTS_API_TOKEN`